 I’ve written about very small bathroom vanities before, but I feel like it’s a topic worth revisiting.
-For most bathroom vanities “small” means either 36″ or 30″ wide, but anyone with a genuinely small bathroom knows that isn’t really all that small.
+For most vanities, “small” means either 36″ or 30″ wide, but anyone with a genuinely small bathroom knows that isn’t really all that small.
 Personally?
 I have a very, very small bathroom myself, and I know that every inch counts.
-So, in the spirit of helping you find the very best for your small bathroom, I present seven bathroom vanities 24″ or smaller (though in a few cases I might be using the word “vanity” a little liberally).
+So, in the spirit of helping you find the very best for your small bathroom, I present seven vanities 24″ or smaller (though in a few cases I might be using the word “vanity” a little liberally).

 Simple Set Pieces

 24″ wide bathroom vanities are the next most common thing to 36″ and 30″ ones, but are mainly available as part of larger bathroom vanity collections.
 Essentially, that means that bathroom vanities in this size range are mostly scaled-down models of standard-sized designs.
 Even so, these are at the upper end of the “very small” category and typically offer relatively roomy interior cabinets.
 Some even have hidden shelves and drawers.
 If you want to get a traditional or antique style for a very small bathroom, this is the best way to do it.

 When you’re looking at bathroom vanities in the 18″-24″ range, you should be thinking about features as much as size and style.
 Sure, you want your vanity to look great, but the more utility you can cram in that small space, the better.
 Bathroom vanities with towel bars are an excellent place to start, but be sure to check for other features, like hidden pull-out shelves, interior drawers, or even adjustable (or removable) feet.